chrplr/PCBS/docs/software-installation.rst

 Rstudio Desktop
 ~~~~~~~~~~~~~~~

-Rstudio is an *Integrated Developpement Environment* for R which greatly
-simplifies the use of RMarkdown.
-You can download and install the
-latest version of **RStudio Desktop** from https://www.rstudio.com/products/rstudio/download/.
+Download and install the latest version of **RStudio Desktop** from https://www.rstudio.com/products/rstudio/download/.
 Make sure to select the MacOS version!